Dynaco: Products

 Dynaco became a wholly owned subsidiary of Tyco, Inc. in 1969.
 David Hafler remained with the company a few years longer, but left in 1974 to join Ortofon, manufacturer and importer of high-end phono cartridges.
 In 1977, Hafler founded the Hafler Company, continuing the tradition of high quality but inexpensive kits and assembled hi-fi gear.

 In the late 1970s, Dynaco released a short-lived set of new loudspeakers developed by Ed Laurent, the Phase III.
 The speakers were well regarded by the audiophile community, but their introduction was apparently too late to make any strong impression in the marketplace, and Ed Laurent left shortly afterward to join SEAS Corporation.
 After Dynaco closed its USA operations, its former Canadian subsidiary released the Dynaco A-150, A-250, and A-350 speakers, all manufactured in Canton, Massachusetts.
 Critical reviews of the new audio speakers were not favorable, and they disappeared from the market in the mid-1980s.

 Sale of company

 Dynaco was acquired by ESS Labs, LLC in 1979; the Dynaco division was closed in 1980 and its assets acquired by Stereo Cost Cutters (later called Sound Values and Sound Valves).

 In 1991 the Pan Orient Corporation (later Panor Corporation) acquired the Dynaco trademark, and in 1993 began marketing electronic audio components with the Dynaco brand.
 Panor introduced some new products, such as the Stereo 70 II.
 Panor/Dynaco's most ambitious stereo tube amplifier was the Stereo 160, a 75 wpc, all-tube stereo power amplifier with switchable pentode/triode modes, adjustable tube bias potentiometers, and 6550 output tubes.

 While Panor owns the Dynaco brand name and trademark, there is no longer any direct connection with the company founded by David Hafler.

+On 06/30/2025 Dynakit, Inc. filed an application for the Dynaco US trademark.